 Dutch Period Museum Originally the residence of the Dutch governor, the building served many purposes before being restored and converted into a museum.
 Its fascinating exhibits offer insight into the Dutch period.
 Various rooms around a garden courtyard are dedicated to different aspects of Dutch colonial life.

 Dehiwala Zoo Located about six miles from the center of Colombo, this zoo is one of the most attractive in Asia.
-Thirty-seven acres of undulating grounds are beautifully laid out with shrubs, flowering trees, plants, orchids, lakes and fountains.
+Thirty-seven acres of undulating grounds are beautifully laid out with shrubs, flowering trees, plants, orchids, lakes, and fountains.
 Over 2,000 animals include sloth, leopard, civets and other small cats, many kinds of lizard, crocodiles and snakes.
 The zoo is home to lions, tigers, jaguars, black panthers and many other exotic species.
 A troupe of trained elephants can be observed every afternoon.

 If your ship offers tours of Sri Lanka, do so.
-The reason is, that traffic in Sri LAnka, especially around the Colombo area and around the bigger cities is a complete shambles and utterly unpredictable.
+The reason is, that traffic in Sri Lanka, especially around the Colombo area and around the bigger cities is a complete shambles and utterly unpredictable.

 Hire a taxi, and simply drive around and appreciate the elegant mansions and tree-lined streets of Cinnamon Gardens - you may even get to see locals enjoying a game of cricket or flying kites - or drive the 10km to the closest beach resort Mt.
 Lavinia.
+Taxis are about 110 Euro for the day.

 A long coastal strip extending south from the central area is Galle Road, which eventually leaves Colombo and ends up in Galle, Sri Lanka's fourth-largest town some seventy miles from Colombo.